-For current road conditions (updated as conditions change), refer to the recorded message on our automated phone system at (435) 425-3791.
-Press #1 for visitor information; #4 for road conditions.
+For current road conditions (updated as conditions change), refer to the recorded message on the park's automated phone system at (435) 425-3791.
+Press 1 for visitor information; 4 for road conditions.

 The Scenic Drive starts at the park Visitor Center and provides access to Grand Wash Road, Capitol Gorge Road, Pleasant Creek Road, and South Draw Road.
 The Scenic Drive is a 7.9 mile (12.7 km) paved road with dirt spur roads into Grand Wash and Capitol Gorge that, weather permitting, are accessible to all passenger vehicles and RV's up to 27 feet in length.
 The Scenic Drive is not a loop, so you must return on the same road.
 An entrance fee of $20 per vehicle is charged for the Scenic Drive.
 The self-pay entrance station is located just south of the campground on the Scenic Drive.
 There is no entrance fee for holders of the America the Beautiful - National Parks and Federal Recreation Lands passes.
 A "Guide to the Scenic Drive" brochure is available at the visitor center bookstore or follow this link for a virtual tour of the Geology of the Scenic Drive.